 Younger fans could never fathom the archaic television viewing presentations of the pre-digital age.
 Major markets usually only had three network channels, maybe three UHF channels, PBS, and, perhaps, the additional snowy reception of a UHF channel from a town many miles away.
 Some locations did have cable TV, but the cable universe was relatively minute.
 And mostly the wealthy and the indebted owned a VCR or Betamax machine.

 Starsky & Hutch might have produced one of the most popular of all Halloween-themed episodes.
 Blandly titled “The Vampire,” the episode first aired, appropriately, on October 30, 1976.
 The over-the-top episode raised eyebrows and might be the most well-remembered of all the Starsky & Hutch stories.
 Yes, there were better and more dramatic episodes.
 “The Vampire” was so off-the-wall it continues to demand attention.
-And the horror genre connection supports the show’s cult following.
+And the connection to the horror genre supports the show’s cult following.

 The show initially developed a loyal following based on a unique stylistic approach.
-Starsky & Hutch stood out from the other offerings from the 1970’s loaded lineup of TV cops and private detectives. ( Interestingly, Dennis Weaver’s McCloud featured a somewhat similar gimmick, as the detective met a Dracula-impersonator played by John Carradine) John Saxon’s stirring portrait of Dracula-in-all-but-name drew scores of viewers, despite being so weirdly out of place for the show.
+Starsky & Hutch stood out from the other offerings from the 1970’s loaded lineup of TV cops and private detectives. ( Interestingly, Dennis Weaver’s McCloud featured a somewhat similar gimmick, as the detective met a Dracula impersonator played by John Carradine) John Saxon’s stirring portrait of Dracula-in-all-but-name drew scores of viewers, despite being so weirdly out of place for the show.

 Network execs and producers might have had an “ulterior motive” for green-lighting such an oddball episode.
 Not everyone wanted to watch a hip and offbeat cop show like Starsky & Hutch, but they may dig old-time horror.
 An episode like “The Vampire” could attract curiosity seekers.
 Maybe some would remain regular viewers after watching the horror-themed episode.